 In support of the Strategic Plan, we have developed a comprehensive 5-year financial model which includes full costing of strategic initiatives and provides a fully integrated view of income, costs, investments, financing and cashflows for five years to 2025.
 This financial model is a key enabler in facilitating the development of scenarios for growth and investment and for the assessment of key sensitivities and risks in the plan, as our 5-year financial plan will inevitably need to be adapted for economic and other factors over time.

-- 9.1Have funding, including philanthropy, in place for investment of €300m over the next five years in new infrastructure projects set out in the Strategic Plan, including the Martin Naughton E3 Learning Foundry, a new Law School, and student accommodation facilities in Printing House Square and at Dartry.
-We are also committed to investing in longer term strategic projects such as the new Trinity @ Grand Canal Quay on the TTEC site and the Old Library refurbishment and are currently evaluating funding options to support these projects.
+- 9.1Have funding, including philanthropy, in place for investment of €300m over the next five years in new infrastructure projects set out in the Strategic Plan, including the Martin Naughton E3 Learning Foundry and student accommodation facilities in Printing House Square while continuing to develop a new Law School.
+We are also committed to investing in longer term strategic projects such as the new Trinity East (formerly Trinity @ Grand Canal Quay) and the Old Library refurbishment and are currently evaluating funding options to support these projects.
 [ES; E3; FSD; LSDP; T@GCQ; TDA]

-- 9.2Achieve financial sustainability through annual net surplus (before unrealised gains and losses) of 1% of income from 2020 onwards with targeted EBITDA (Earnings Before Interest, Taxes, Depreciation, Amortisation) growth from 3% to 8% of income by 2025 to cover annual costs associated with our capital investment programme.
+- 9.2Achieve financial sustainability through annual net surplus growth (before unrealised gains and losses) to 1% of income with targeted EBITDA (Earnings Before Interest, Taxes, Depreciation, Amortisation) growth from 3% to 8% of income by 2025 to cover annual costs associated with our capital investment programme.
 [FSD]

 - 9.4Grow the value of philanthropy to the university as a method of diversifying our income stream.
 [TDA]